8cH9azbsFifZ/codec/README.txt

 Introduction
 ------------

-Codec2 is a open source low bit rate speech codec designed for communications quality speech at around 2400 kbit/s.
+Codec2 is an open source low bit rate speech codec designed for communications quality speech at around 2400 bit/s.
 Applications include low bandwidth HF/VHF digital radio.
 It fills a gap in open source, free-as-in-speech voice codecs beneath 5000 bit/s.

 The motivations behind the project are summarised in this link:/blog/?p=128[blog post].

+You can help and support Codec2 development via a <<help,PayPal donation,>>.

 [[status]]
 Status